-Michelangelo di Lodovico is known as Buonarroti Simoni or more so in his first name Michelangelo.
-March 6, 1475 - February 18, 1564 He lived in an Italian.
+Michelangelo di Lodovico Buonarroti Simoni or better known as his first name Michelangelo.
+March 6, 1475 - February 18, 1564 lived in an Italian.
 He was a sculptor, painter, architect and poet.
-Mikelanj The capital of the Renaissance was born in the Republic of Florence.
-It is described as one of the greatest artists of all time.
+Michelangelo was born in the capital of the Renaissance, the Republic of Florence.
+He has been described as one of the greatest artists of all time.

-Michelangelo was the first Western artist to be published biographically.
-In fact, two biographies were published throughout his life.
-One of them, Giorgio Vasari, suggested that Michelangelo's work was more than any artist living or dead, and that "it is not a single art, but three in all."
+Michelangelo was the first Western artist whose biography was published in his lifetime.
+In fact, two of his biographies were published during his lifetime.
+One of them, Giorgio Vasari, suggested that Michelangelo's work is more than that of any artist, living or dead, and is "sublime in all three, not in one art."

-Michelangelo painted the ceiling of the Sistine Chapel; It took about four years to complete the work in 1508–12.
-In 1505 Michelangelo, newly elected Pope II.
-It was invited to Rome by Julius.
-He was commissioned to build the Pope's grave.
-It will contain forty sculptures and will end in five years.
-Under the auspices of the Pope, Michelangelo did a number of other missions.
-It is famous for the figure of Moses, completed in 1516.
-Two of the other statues foreseen for the tomb, the Asi Slave and the Dead Slave, are now in the Louvre Museum.
+Michelangelo painted the ceiling of the Sistine Chapel; The work took about four years to complete 1508–12.
+In 1505, Michelangelo was the newly elected Pope II.
+He was invited to Rome by Julius.
+He was commissioned to build the Pope's tomb.
+This would include forty statues and would be finished in five years.
+Under the auspices of the Pope, Michelangelo held numerous other posts.
+He is famous for the figure of Moses, completed in 1516.
+Two of the other statues envisioned for the shrine, known as the Rebel Slave and the Deadly Slave, are now in the Louvre Museum.

-In the same period Michelangelo painted the ceiling of the Sistine Chapel.
-According to Condivi's account, Bramante, who works in the seat of St. Peter's Basilica, admired the commission Michelangelo gave to the pope's tomb.
-He convinced the Pope for new business.
-Michelangelo was originally tasked with painting the Twelve Apostles on triangular stalactites supporting the ceiling, and covering the central part of the ceiling with ornaments.
-Michelangelo persuaded Pope Julius to give him freedom and offered a different and more complex plan representing Creation, Human Thought, the Word of Words and Prophets of Salvation, and the genealogy of Jesus.
-This work is part of a wider decoration plan in the chapel that represents most of the Catholic Church doctrine.
+Around the same time, Michelangelo painted the ceiling of the Sistine Chapel.
+By Condivi's account, Bramante, who worked on the building of St. Peter's Basilica, admired Michelangelo's commission for the pope's burial.
+He convinced the Pope for the new job.
+Michelangelo was originally commissioned to paint the Twelve Apostles on the triangular stalactites that support the ceiling and to adorn the central portion of the ceiling.
+Michelangelo persuaded Pope Julius to set him free and proposed a different and more complex plan representing Creation, the Fall of Man, the Word of Salvation and the prophets and the genealogy of Jesus.
+This work is part of a larger decoration scheme within the chapel that represents much of the Catholic Church doctrine.

-The composition contains more than 500 figures and over 300 figures.
-At the center, the nine chapters of the Book of Genesis are divided into three groups: the creation of the earth; God's creation of mankind and the fall of God's grace; and finally, the human condition represented by Noah and his family.
-Twelve men and women, seven prophets of Israel, and five Sibyls, the women of the prophets of the classical world, were painted on the registers supporting the tacit.
-Among the most famous paintings on the ceiling are the Garden of Eden, Adam and Eve's Garden of Eden, the Shelter, the Prophet Jeremiah and the Creation of Friday-Sibil.
+The composition includes over 300 figures in more than 500 square meters.
+At its center the nine chapters of the Book of Genesis are divided into three groups: the creation of the earth; God's creation of humanity and its fall from God's grace; and finally, the human condition as represented by Noah and his family.
+On the registers supporting the ceiling are painted twelve men and women who prophesied the coming of Jesus, the seven prophets of Israel, and the five Sibyls, the prophetic women of the classical world.
+Among the most famous paintings on the ceiling are the Garden of Eden of Adam, Adam and Eve, the Refuge, the Prophet Jeremiah and the Creation of Friday-Sibil.